PaologGithub/UrsinaForMobile/docs/step5/customizing-assets.md

 [<- Back (Step 5 - Customizing your project)](/docs/step5/main.md)
 # Ursina on Mobile - Customizing assets

-For the following tutorial, i imagine that your assets are under `game/assets` folder
+For the following tutorial, i assume that your assets are under `game/assets` folder

 You can add assets by doing that:
 1) Change [setup.py](/src/setup.py)/setup/build_apps/include_patterns to add your folder.
 Example: